CrystalBallers/domo-to-snowflake-tools/README.md

 - `--spreadsheet-id`: Google Sheets spreadsheet ID
 - `--read-only`: Run in read-only mode (don't update Check column)
 - `--dry-run`: Show what would be generated without creating files
+- `--use-cast`: Use explicit CAST statements in generated SQL (disabled by default)

 **Features:**
 - ✅ **Smart Skip**: Automatically skips rows where Check = "True"
-- ✅ **Auto CAST**: Generates appropriate CAST statements based on Snowflake data types
+- ✅ **Optional CAST**: Can generate explicit CAST statements when needed (use --use-cast)
 - ✅ **Progress Tracking**: Writes "True" to Check column when files are created successfully
 - ✅ **Schema Validation**: Connects to Snowflake to get real column names and types